-If a student needs to leave the school building early, it is the responsibility of the parent/guardian to ensure documentation is provided to the school office the morning of the day of early dismissal to ensure a timely dismissal.
+If a student needs to leave the school building early, it is the responsibility of the parent/guardian to ensure a submission is made through the Early Release link on the school website to ensure a seamless dismissal process.

 - The following are the only reasons for an excused early dismissal: - 1.
 Doctor/dental appointment - 2.
 Court related matter - 3.
-Emergency circumstances (ie. illness in family requiring travel) - Parents/guardians are required to report to the HPS/Globe Entrance when picking up their child before the 2:45 PM dismissal time.
-The school office will release the student to the HPS/Globe Entrance.
-Parents/guardians of Lower School students should provide documentation to the classroom teacher and/or communicate with the school office by 1:00 PM on the day of the scheduled early dismissal to ensure the appropriate arrangements and supervision is acquired.
+Emergency circumstances (ie. illness in family requiring travel) - Parents/guardians are required to report to the HPS Main Entrance when picking up their child before the standard dismissal time.
+The parent/guardian should submit a request for an Early Release through the school website at least one hour in advance of the early dismissal time to allow for an orderly dismissal process.
+The school office will release the student to the HPS Main Entrance.
 Parents/guardians of Lower School students who arrive after 1:00 PM will be required to pick their child up by way of the standard pick-up procedure.
 No exceptions will be made to this policy.